Yubico/yubikit-ios/docs/chr.md

 ### Communicating with the challenge response session

-The  `YKFChallengeResponseSession` is obtained by calling `- (void)challengeResponseSession:(ChallengeResponseSession _Nonnull)callback` on the `YKFConnection`.
+The  `YKFChallengeResponseSession` is obtained by calling `- (void)challengeResponseSession:(YKFChallengeResponseSessionCallback _Nonnull)callback` on a `YKFConnectionProtocol`.
 The method is guaranteed to either return the session or an error, never both nor neither.
 Once the connection returns a session the `YKFChallengeResponseSession` exposes the necessary methods to execute the challenge response command.

 ##### Swift